 - 5.1.
 Prior to planning a school trip, the following guidance will be read by the organisers: - DfE (2018) 'Health and safety on educational visits' - HSE (2011) 'School trips and outdoor learning activities' - 5.2.
-A thorough risk assessment will be conducted by the educational visits coordinator and class teacher/designated lead during the planning of the trip, to ensure pupil and staff safety. - 5.3.
+A thorough risk assessment will be conducted by the trip leader and submitted on EEC live for approval at least a week in advance of a trip, to ensure pupil and staff safety. - 5.3.
 Adventure activities will always be identified at the planning stage and never added during the trip. - 5.4.
 When planning water sport activities, the need for instructors and lifeguards will be taken into account, particularly when using facilities which may not have a trained lifeguard present. - 5.5.
 The school will do everything in its power to ensure that all pupils are given an opportunity to participate in school trips, for example, organising two trips with a smaller group size or finding a venue which can cater for all pupils. - 5.6.
 Where there is a maximum capacity of pupils for a trip, places will be allocated on a first come, first served basis.
 This will be clearly communicated to parents in a letter home. - 5.7.
 When planning an educational trip or activity, the governing board will ensure the trip does not discriminate against a particular individual, group of pupils or single school.